dark-tulip/dark-tulip/README.md

 <hr>

 Hi there!

-I'm Java Developer, currently working at Innoforce.kz and building innovative valuable IT products for Kazakhstans' bus tracking and logistic systems.
+I'm Java Developer, currently working at `Innoforce.kz` and building innovative valuable IT products for Kazakhstans' bus tracking and logistic systems.

-Nice to see you in my repository which contains mostly from educational projects cause of NDA.
+Nice to see you in my repository which mostly consist from educational projects (cause of NDA).
 Feel free to ask any questions and contact me via telegram @dark_tulip

 <hr>